 Subsequently we investigate the 1D block-state decoration.
 On $\tau_1$, the unique possible 1D block-state is Majorana chain because of the absence of the on-site symmetry; on $\tau_2$ and $\tau_3$, the total symmetry group is $\mathbb{Z}_4^f$, hence there is no candidate block-state due to the trivial classification of the corresponding 1D FSPT phases.
-The Majorana chain decoration on $\tau_1$ leaves 2 dangling Majorana fermions at each $\mu_1$, and 4 dangling Majorana fermions at each $\mu_2$.
-At $\mu_1$, the 2 dangling Majorana fermions at which can be gapped out by an entanglement pair without breaking any symmetry are:
+The Majorana chain decoration on $\tau_1$ leaves 2 dangling Majorana modes at each $\mu_1$, and 4 dangling Majorana modes at each $\mu_2$.
+At $\mu_1$, the 2 dangling Majorana modes which can be gapped out by an entanglement pair without breaking any symmetry are:

-at $\mu_2$, the 4 Majorana fermions have the following reflection symmetry properties ($D_2$ symmetry can also be generated by two independent reflections $\bs{M}_{\tau_2}$ and $\bs{M}_{\tau_3}$):
+at $\mu_2$, the 4 Majorana modes have the following reflection symmetry properties ($D_2$ symmetry can also be generated by two independent reflections $\bs{M}_{\tau_2}$ and $\bs{M}_{\tau_3}$):

-Consider the following Hamiltonian containing two entanglement pairs of these four Majorana fermions:
+Consider the following Hamiltonian containing two entanglement pairs of these four Majorana modes:

 It is easy to verify that $H_{\mu_2}$ is invariant under the symmetry actions (\ref{cmm spin-1/2 symmetry at mu2}).
 As a consequence, all obstruction-free 1D block-states form the following group: